How to Improve Sleep Quality Naturally: 10 Proven Tips

 While a short power nap in the afternoon can help improve mood, performance, and alertness, long or frequent naps can sabotage sleep.
 Long daytime naps can interfere with your nighttime sleep, particularly if you struggle with insomnia or poor sleep quality.
 If you choose to nap, limit yourself to about 20 to 30 minutes and make it during the midafternoon.
 If you work nights, however, you’ll need to make an exception to the rules about daytime sleeping.

-Tip 7: Create a Restful Environment
+Tip 7: Create a Restful Environment for Better Sleep Quality Naturally

 The environment in which you sleep significantly impacts the quality of your sleep.
 A serene, dark, and quiet space is conducive to better sleep.
 Use earplugs, eye shades, or white noise machines to minimize disturbances.
 Pay attention to your bedding, too – a comfortable mattress and pillows can make a difference.
 Moreover, ensure the room temperature is kept cool, as a cooler environment promotes better sleep.
 An ideal sleep environment serves as a sanctuary, inviting relaxation and restfulness.